About > Our People

 Djifa Kothor

 Djifa Kothor is our Executive Director.
 He has been with RRRS since 2014 and manages day to day operations and especially the housing.
 His family came originally from Togo and have been here for 20 years.
-Djifa is a graduate of Holy Rosary School, Bishop Kearny High School and St. Lawrence University.
+Djifa is a graduate of Holy Family School, Bishop Kearney High School, St. Lawrence University and the University of Illinois at Urbana-Champaign.

 Kathy LaBue